wooobo/wooobo.github.io.old/_posts/2019-08-08-write-a-new-post.md

 ### Position

 By default, the image is centered, but you can specify the position by using one of the classes `normal`, `left`, and `right`.

-> Once the position is specified, the image caption should not be added.
-{: .prompt-warning }
+For example:

 - **Normal position**